lalindrait/linux-administration-1/module_03_linux_file_system/commands.md

 ls -la          # combining both l and a ls -lh          # show file size in human readable format
-ls -li          # shows i node numbers
+ls -li          # shows i node numbers ls -s           # print the allocated size of each file, in blocks
 ```

 ### Command : cd